NatWeiss/RapidGame/templates/cocos2dx/TwoScene/README.md

   Congratulations on creating a cocos2d-x game!
   Run it by opening the Xcode project in `Projects`.
   Or, on Windows, by opening the `.sln` file in `Projects\windows`.
-  Or, for Android, by running `cd Projects/android && make && make run` Ready to code?
+  Or, for Android, see the README in `Projects/android` Ready to code?
 Start with the `Projects/GameScene.cpp` file.
   Do `rapidgame prebuild` to prepare cocos2d-x libraries.